The Truth about RV Living With Dogs

 Acrobatic Tricks.
 Acrobatic tricks are a fun way for young dogs to burn off a lot of energy while building and maintaining fitness and coordination.
 Hoop jumps are an easy trick to teach most dogs.
 Here is a video about how to teach your dog to have fun jumping through a hoop.

-Tip # 6 for Living With Dogs in an RV: Have a veterinarian handy
+Tip # 6 Have a veterinarian handy

 It’s really, really important to find out where the nearest veterinarian is, in case there is a veterinary emergency.
 Last week, young Annabelle the Elhew Pointer had a wrestling match with the neighbour’s barbed wire fence at 10 pm at night.
 We were glad to know the local veterinarian was Rocky Rapids Veterinary Services.
 Annabelle had multiple deep wounds on her left front leg and a gaping wound on her chest.
 I was glad to be able to have a vet meet us and perform emergency surgery at 10:30 pm.
 Annabelle is on the mend now, thanks to the speed at which were able to get services.
 Dealing with any emergency is always easier when we are prepared.